-The delegate will not approve funding if they reasonably consider the program funding available will not accommodate the funding offer, and/or the application does not represent value for money.
+The delegate will not approve funding if they reasonably consider the program funding available will not accommodate the funding offer, and/or the application does not achieve value with relevant money.

-The Australia-ASEAN Council reserves the right to offer less funding than that sought by the applicant.
+The AAC reserves the right to offer less funding than that sought by the applicant.